Refinishing Exterior Wood Entranceways

 The process of re-finishing exterior wood doors and entrance ways

 We start by stripping the door down to bare wood.
 That is important for exterior doors because they wear unevenly depending on exposure to sunlight and weather and we need to have the whole surface at the same level before we can begin applying a new finish.
 (Some pictures shown here are doors we didn’t take down to bare wood but generally, they are the exception.)

 The other reason we strip exterior doors is that by the time most people call us, some areas are worn down to bare wood already, so sanding needs to be done to remove weathered wood.
-The other reason for stripping doors is that exterior varnishes applied to any manufactured door in Canada are very hard because they need to be resistant to weathering.
-So we need to get the rest of it off in order to be able to re-apply coatings evenly.
+The other reason for stripping doors is that the clear coatings applied by many doors manufactured in Canada are very hard and once they fail, they have to be removed completely.

 How many days does it take to refinish a doorway?

 Depending on the weather and the door itself, it usually takes multiple visits over 4-5 days.
 If your front door faces South, we may need to do the work in the early morning or late afternoon to avoid applying finishes in direct sunlight.
 (Paint stripper literally boils and evaporates if applied in direct sunlight.)

 Our season for refinishing exterior doors is short, usually spring and fall.
 Outside those times, it’s either too cold, too hot or too wet to achieve a quality finish.
 We try and schedule doors at the same time so we can work on multiple projects during the same week so we ask our customers to be flexible and also work with us to schedule the work when someone can be home during the day.

 I want the door to look like it did when it was new.
 Can you guarantee it?